Butakus/ros2-env/README.md

 # Configuration

-The configuration file where workspaces are registered is stored by default in `~/.config/ros2-env/workspaces`.
+The configuration files for the plugin are stored by default in `~/.config/ros2-env`.
 It is possible to modify this by setting the environment variable `$ROSWS_CONFIG`.

 ## Colcon arguments
 It is also possible to control the arguments passed to colcon when using the `cb` command, by setting the `$CB_EXTRA_ARGS` environment variable.
 For example: